coder/docs/admin/workspace-management/cvms/management.md

 > in the workspace provider settings, which will allow users to create their own
 > TUN device.

+We've tested this feature using the [Tailscale](https://tailscale.com/) VPN within Coder.
+Keep in mind that you may have to change your VPN settings to keep any persistent files (such as configuration/identity) files in your home volume, as any data outside the home volume is cleared when the workspace is rebuilt.

 ## FUSE device

 > FUSE devices currently an **alpha** feature.

-Coder allows the creation of custom filesystems using the kernel TUN device.
+Coder allows the creation of custom filesystems using the Linux FUSE userspace filesystem device.
 When using the **Enable FUSE device** setting, Coder workspaces will have a `/dev/fuse` device mounted into the workspace at build time.
-These devices are frequently used to mount specialized filesystems, such as Google Cloud Storage buckets, as a filesystem volume.
+These devices are often used to mount specialized filesystems, such as Google Cloud Storage buckets, to your workspace.

+Users may need root (or `sudo`) access within their workspace to be able to use the FUSE device and start a FUSE filesystem.

 > At this time, Coder does not support FUSE devices for other workspace types
 > (such as EC2 or Docker).